htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 Unless that user is in group Administrators, HTCondor will not permit ``explorer.exe`` to be overwritten.

-If for some reason the submitting user’s account disappears between the time *condor\_submit* was run and when the job runs, HTCondor is not able to check and see if the now-defunct submitting user has read/write access to a given file.
+If for some reason the submitting user's account disappears between the time *condor\_submit* was run and when the job runs, HTCondor is not able to check and see if the now-defunct submitting user has read/write access to a given file.
 In this case, HTCondor will ensure that group